Cost of Parquet Flooring

 - Sources

-How Much is Parquet Flooring?
+How Much Does Parquet Flooring Cost?

 If you are having your parquet flooring installed by a professional, then you can expect to pay a contractor around £100-£200 per day.